Ditching the Bowl: 5 Reasons I’m Switching Back to Hand Feeding

 Bowl Feeding Vs Hand Feeding

-Firstly, let me clarify that I have nothing against feeding from a bowl.
-As long as it isn’t free feeding and leaving it out all day, then I have no issues.
+Firstly let me point out that I have nothing against feeding from a bowl, as long as it isn't free feeding and leaving it out all day then I have no issues.

-On the other hand (no pun intended), meal times offer a valuable training opportunity, especially for dogs with behaviour issues, which many owners often overlook.
+On the other hand (no pun intended) meal times are a great training opportunity especially for dogs that have behaviour issues and many owners miss out on this opportunity.

-You can still provide excellent training opportunities from a bowl—waiting and rewarding calmness and self-control, or even asking for some basic obedience before rewarding with food.
+You can still provide great training opportunities from a bowl - waiting and rewarding calmness and self control, or even asking for some basic obedience before rewarding with food.

-Hand feeding elevates this experience to another level entirely, laying the groundwork for a foundation built on respect, cooperation, and effective communication.
-This is why I always recommend ditching the bowl to help develop that foundation.
+Hand feeding takes all of this to another level completely, it lays the groundwork for a foundation built on respect, cooperation and effective communication.

-What I love most about hand feeding is the opportunity it creates to engage with your dog, develop that relationship, and bring value to both of you.
+The thing I love about hand feeding is the opportunity it creates to engage with your dog and develop that relationship and engagement whilst also bringing value onto you.

 5 Reasons Why We're Going Back to Hand Feeding